 I thought Vietnam would be an experience, not a life choice.
-I didn’t realise that our expat journey would grow from a single backpack into a 40 foot container, two kids and a cat.
+I didn’t realise that our expat journey would grow from a single backpack into a 40 foot container, three kids and a cat.

 But most importantly, I do not remember signing on the dotted line declaring my career dead.

 I have ambitions, goals, enormous dreams, insatiable curiosity, but every now and then I am confronted with ‘aah, that’s so great, but what do you actually do?’